beije/monorun/README.md

 # Monorun! #

-A javascript (Canvas) game, still being developed and is considered to be in pre-alpha state, though the game does run, it doesn't have any implementation for the core game mechanics.
+A javascript (Canvas) game, built from scratch with some dependency to jQuery (selector fetching and events).
+The game has a small backend which stores high scores.

 ## Installation ##